molware/molware.github.io/piko/exampleSite/content/blog/1-Building_A_Homelab.md

 #### Proxmox
 Proxmox is my personal favorite tool to manage my homelab as it's easy-to-use an open source.
 Proxmox itself is not a hypervisor but a virtuaization administration platform,hosted on Linux debian, that leverages KVM to administer and manage Virtual machines.
 Since it leverages KVM the VM's created within proxmox run on a type 1 hypervisor platform.
 Proxmox is installed on a bare metal system just like you would install an Operating System.
 Proxmox also has built in functionality for managing and administering Linux containters(LXC) which are lightweight linux systems that are significantly less resource intensive than VMs and have unlimited potential in a homelab setup.
 Proxmox comes packed with a feature-rich web console that allows you to create and administer virtual machines and containers.

+If you elect to use Proxmox, make sure you have a disk to install Proxmox on, and a separate disk  to install your virtual machines and containers.

 #### ESXi
 ESXi is an enterprise grade type-1 hypervisor developed by VmWare.
 ESXi needs to be installed on a bare metal system just like installing an OS.
 After installing you must configure ESXi with an IP address and then you'll be able to administer tyour VM's via web console similar to proxmox.
 VmWare does have a suite of software that integrates with ESXi so it can get confusing but for the free version you should be looking to [download VMware vSphere Hypervisor 8](https://customerconnect.vmware.com/evalcenter?p=free-esxi8), which is different from VSphere(Paid version).
 Be sure to register for a license, and then apply your license after installing ESXi otherwise you'll be using the default evaluation license which expires after 60 days.